jeremyjrnt/lab940290/README.md

 Same as "Running the Code" section in the "Model Interpretability" section.

 Then, each user enters his employee ID and the company's name that he targets.
 The system outputs the instructions.
 The file "Example generated instructions" provides a great example of the format of the instructions.

+## Model Interpretability
+The model interpretability notebook gives information about the importance of the features in the recruitment process by training for each company a Random Forest model for a binary classification task.

+### Running the code
+Before you begin, make sure the following prerequisites are met:

+* _Databricks Account_: A Databricks account is required to run this project.
+* _Databricks Cluster_: A cluster must be configured and started before running the code.

+Then, start the cluster and run the code.
+You may need access to datasets that we could not upload here.

 ## Scraping
 This file is about the scraping methods we used to scrape the relevant data from the companies' websites and from Comparably.
 For the scraping mission, we used the BrightData application that allows us to do high-scaling scraping without being blocked.